-The Company's goodwill of \$257.1 million as of January 31, 2019 relates to the Company's Direct Marketing reporting unit.
-The purchase price allocation, associated with the acquisition of IWCO Direct during December 2017, has been completed during the 12 months from the acquisition date.
-Adjustments made during the six months ended January 31, 2019 totaled \$2.8 million which primarily related to the re-evaluation of equipment that was idle as of the purchase date.
+The Company's goodwill of \$257.1 million as of April 30, 2019 relates to the Company's Direct Marketing reporting unit.
+The purchase price allocation, associated with the IWCO Acquisition during December 2017, was completed during the 12 months from the acquisition date.
+Related adjustments made during the nine months ended April 30, 2019 totaled \$2.8 million, which primarily related to the re-evaluation of equipment that was idle as of the purchase date.

-The following table summarizes the preliminary fair value of assets acquired and liabilities assumed at the date of the acquisition:
+The following table summarizes the fair value of assets acquired and liabilities assumed at the date of the acquisition:

 As Originally Reported Adjustments As Revised

-Reported (In thousands) As Keviseu
+((In thousands)

 Accounts receivable \$ 47,841 \$ (433) \$ 47,408

 Inventory 27,165 5,829 32,994

 Other current assets 7,427 3,197 10,624

 Property and equipment 87,976 477 88,453

 Intangible assets 210,920 2,330 213,250

 Goodwill 259,085 (1,957) 257,128

 Other assets 3,040 3,040

 Accounts payable (31,069) (31,069)

 Accrued liabilities and other current liabilities (35,790) (30,368) (66,158)

 Customer deposits (7,829) (7,829)

 Deferred income taxes (79,918) 2,755 (77,163)

 Other liabilities (19,627) 18,170 (1,457)

-Total consideration \$ 469,221 \$ \$469,221
+Total consideration \$ 469,221 \$ \$ 469,221

-The Company conducts its goodwill impairment test on July 31 of each fiscal year.
+The Company conducts its goodwill impairment test on July 31, of each fiscal year.
 In addition, if and when events or circumstances change that could reduce the fair value of any of its reporting units below its carrying value, an interim test is performed.
 In making this assessment, the Company relies on a number of factors including operating results, business plans, economic projections, anticipated future cash flows, and transactions and marketplace data.
-The Company's goodwill of \$257.1 million as of January 31, 2019 relates to the Company's Direct Marketing reporting unit.
-There were no indicators of impairment identified related to the Company's Direct Marketing reporting unit during the three months ended January 31, 2019.
+There were no indicators of impairment identified related to the Company's Direct Marketing reporting unit during the three months ended April 30, 2019.

-Intangible assets, as of January 31, 2019, include trademarks and tradenames with a carrying balance of \$12.8 million and customer relationships of \$164.2 million.
-The trademarks and tradenames intangible asset are being amortized on a straight line basis over a 3 year estimated useful life.
+Other intangible assets, net, as of April 30, 2019, include trademarks and tradenames with a carrying balance of \$11.1 million and customer relationships of \$158.7 million.
+The trademarks and tradenames intangible asset are being amortized on a straight line basis over a 3 years estimated useful life.
 The customer relationship intangible asset is being amortized on a double-declining basis over an estimated useful life of 15 years.
 Intangible assets deemed to have finite lives are amortized over their estimated useful lives, where the useful life is the period over which the asset is expected to contribute directly, or indirectly, to its future cash flows.
 Intangible assets are reviewed for impairment on an interim basis when certain events or circumstances exist.
 For amortizable intangible assets, impairment exists when the carrying amount of the intangible asset exceeds its fair value.
-An analysis was performed with no indicators of impairment identified for the company's intangible assets at January 31, 2019.
+An analysis was performed with no indicators of impairment identified for the Company's intangible assets at April 30, 2019.